patrickballantyne/tidylodes/README.md

 ## README for tidylodes

 Welcome to tidylodes!

+"A package for extracting, processing and 'spatialising' data from the US Census Bureau's LODES database"

+---

 In this README the following topics will be covered:

   1. Introduction to the LODES database
   2. Introduction to tidylodes